catalyst-cloud/catalystcloud-docs/source/best-practices/object-storage-bp.rst

 - Retention policy: This policy dictates that a volume/object cannot be deleted until it reaches a certain age.
-- Object lock policy: A specific user holds the 'key' to the object and only they can choose to delete the instance.
+- Object lock policy: The storage object is 'locked' and a specific user holds the 'key' to the instance and only they can choose to delete data from the instance or the instance itself.
-- Versioning policy: When updating a volume it creates a previous version.
-  Meaning should your volume become corrupt or be deleted unintentionally, you will still have the old version so that you haven't lost everything.
+- Versioning policy: Whenever your volume is changed a new version is created and the previous state of the storage object is saved.
+Should your newest version suffer some failure, you have the option to reload the previous saved state.
 This is a mixture of a delete and backup policy.

 Additionally for object storage, you are able to give different users permissions for your containers.